mikro-orm/mikro-orm/docs/docs/defining-entities.md

 }
 ```

+## Custom Types

+You can define custom types by extending `Type` abstract class.
+It has 4 optional methods:

+- `convertToDatabaseValue(value: any, platform: Platform): any`

+  Converts a value from its JS representation to its database representation of this type.

+- `convertToJSValue(value: any, platform: Platform): any`

+  Converts a value from its database representation to its JS representation of this type.

+- `toJSON(value: any, platform: Platform): any`

+  Converts a value from its JS representation to its serialized JSON form of this type.
+  By default converts to the database value.

+- `getColumnType(prop: EntityProperty, platform: Platform): string`

+  Gets the SQL declaration snippet for a field of this type.

+More information can be found in [Custom Types](custom-types.md) section.

 ## Virtual Properties

 You can define your properties as virtual, either as a method, or via JavaScript `get/set`.